Monogamy of Measurement Induced Non-Locality: Conclusion

 \section{Conclusion}

-Thus we have explored the monogamy nature of MIN and found certain classes of states on which MIN shows monogamy relations.
-Unlike geometric discord,\cite{bruss} MIN can be polygamous for pure state as revealed in some subclass of generic class.
+Thus we have explored the monogamy nature of MIN and found certain classes of states on which MIN shows monogamous nature.
+Unlike geometric discord,\cite{bruss} MIN can be polygamous for pure states as revealed in some subclasses of three- and four-qubit generic class.
 On the other hand, W-class seems to satisfy the monogamy relation with equality in n-qubit system.
 So for the W-class MIN becomes additive in terms of sharing between the parties.
-Thus existence of Monogamy of this type of correlation put a restriction on the amount of shared non-locality.
+The monogamous nature of W-class states w.r.t.
+MIN in any dimension indicates a distinguishing feature of this class of states.
+Thus existence of monogamy of this type of correlation put a restriction on the amount of shared nonlocality.
+Monogamous nature of MIN for these classes of states can be exploited in providing some cryptographic protocol.

 {\bf Acknowledgement.} The author A. Sen acknowledges the financial support from University Grants Commission, New Delhi, India.